 Do I need to be a UCLA student in order to volunteer for MAPS?

 No. Our program is host to volunteers from all over the greater Los Angeles area.
-While most of our volunteers are UCLA undergraduate students, we also have many volunteers from Loyola Marymount University, as well as USC, Santa Monica College, and other institutions as well.
-One of our current volunteers is even still in high school!
+While most of our volunteers are UCLA undergraduate students, we also have many volunteers from Loyola Marymount University, as well as USC, Santa Monica College, and other institutions.

-The RRMC Volunteer Services website says the Application deadline for the Orientation is on this date only, can I still join even though the date passed?
+The RRMC Volunteer Services website states that the application deadline for the Orientation is on this date only.
+Can I still apply even though the date passed?

-Yes, those are the dates for the “General Volunteer Orientations”.
-Those only occur once or twice a month.
-If you would like to join MAPS, you will go through a separate procedure called the Pre-Assigned Volunteer Appointment.
+Yes.
+Those are the dates for the “General Volunteer Orientations,” which do not apply to MAPS applicants.
+If you apply to MAPS, you will complete a separate procedure called the Pre-Assigned Volunteer Appointment.

-Yes, you still have to write this essay and fill out the student application like any other volunteer.
-The only difference is that you will turn this essay into Regina Naanos, the Volunteer Coordinator who processes MAPS volunteers.
+Yes.
+You must still write this essay and fill out the student application like any other UCLA Health volunteer applicant.
+The only difference is that you will submit this essay to Regina Naanos, the Volunteer Coordinator who processes MAPS volunteers.

-Please be aware that this essay is different from the paragraph(s) you will need to send to the MAPS Leadership Team as part of your MAPS application.
+Please be aware that this essay is separate from the paragraph(s) you will need to submit to the MAPS Leadership Team as part of your MAPS application.

 The General Volunteer Orientation is a 3-hour long orientation for general volunteers who do NOT know what volunteer program they want to be part of.
 The Pre-Assigned Volunteer Appointment is a 15-minute session that accommodates volunteers who know what volunteer program they want to be part of.
 For MAPS, volunteers who have been accepted into our program will obtain a sign-up link to meet with Regina Naanos to get processed.